pbyrne84/pbyrne84.github.io/FriendlyAutomatedTestingForEngineers.md

 ### Failure should be clear
+We only really notice tests when we have to need to change them or when they fail.
+Tests can be fragile <https://www.everydayunittesting.com/2022/05/the-truth-about-fragile-tests.html>, our hubris can infect tests like it can infect our code.
+It is nice when we have a clear failure, we can focus on the issue causing the failure.

 Code should not have to change/debuggers be used to work out what failed.
 It wastes a lot of time and causes a **LOT** of stress.
 Possibly enough unneeded stress that people leave the industry.
 Sucks the fun out as it shows a lack of care.
-Though this is a care that has to be learnt.
+Though this is a care that has to be learnt like a lot of socialized behaviour.

 If tests are written before code, it can help surface that the messaging is not clear as failure is much more likely to be experienced.